Equim-chan/mjai-reviewer/README.md

 It is recommended to just use the [online version](https://mjai.ekyu.moe), which works for Mahjong Soul games out-of-the-box, no download, no install, no extension, and it is free to use.

-mjai-reviewer 1.x.x is incompatible with 0.x.x versions.
+mjai-reviewer 1.x.x is incompatible with 0.x.x versions, previously known as akochan-reviewer.
 If you prefer the old version, check out [v0 branch](https://github.com/Equim-chan/mjai-reviewer/tree/v0).

 ### [How to Review Mahjong Soul Logs (updated 2021-09-26)](https://github.com/Equim-chan/mjai-reviewer/blob/master/mjsoul.adoc)